SIGNEXT/wasmico-ng/core/README.md

 `npm i wasmico`

-After that, import the wasmico-core package into your program:
+After that, import the @wasmico/core package into your program:

 `import wasmico from 'wasmico/core'`